McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/tab.en.md

 If you want multiple tabs grouped together you can wrap your tabs into the [`tabs` shortcode](shortcodes/tabs).

+If you want further options when using a single code tab, you can also use the [`highlight` shortcode](shortcodes/highlight).

 ### Parameter

 | Name                  | Default         | Notes       |